Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 • Offer 3 frequencies max (monthly, every 2 months, quarterly)

-• Discount: 15-20% on subscription vs. one-time (sweet spot — enough to incentivize, not enough to crater margins)
+• Discount: 15 to 20% on subscription vs. one time (sweet spot , enough to incentivize, not enough to crater margins)

 Curated product box shipped monthly.
 Higher AOV, stronger community, but more operational complexity.
 Works for beauty, food, lifestyle, hobby products.